-Your end game with behavioral segmentation is to realize its biggest benefit: getting customers with sizable CLV so you can focus more on continually nurturing them instead of one-time shoppers — something that’ll make your life easier and your performance metrics much higher.
+Your end game with behavioral segmentation is to realize its biggest benefit: nurturing those in your customer base with sizable CLV so you can make and keep them loyal buyers instead of one-time shoppers — something that’ll make your life easier and your performance metrics much higher.

 Behavioral segmentation examples for marketers